racklin/phalcon-dev-box/README.md

-Precise32 Box for PhalconPHP Development
+Precise32 Virtual Machine for PhalconPHP Development
 ==============================================================

 The setup includes: